Strained yogurt

-Strained yogurt, Greek or Greek-style yogurt, yogurt cheese, sack yogurt, kerned yogurt or labneh is yogurt that has been strained to remove most of its whey, resulting in a thicker consistency than normal unstrained yogurt, while still preserving the distinctive sour taste of yogurt.
-Strained yogurt is made from milk, with intermediate product being classic yoghurt, but it is concentrated by straining liquid off with cheese cloth or simillar technique.
+Strained yogurt, Greek or Greek-style yogurt, yogurt cheese, sack yogurt, hung curd, or kerned yogurt is yogurt (or "yoghurt") that has been strained to remove most of its whey, making it thicker while preserving its sour taste.
 In Europe and North America, it is often made from low-fat or fat-free cow's milk.
 In Iceland a similar product named skyr is made.
+Labneh is a strained yogurt thicker than Greek yogurt.

-Strained yogurt is usually marketed in North America as "Greek yogurt" and in the United Kingdom as "Greek-style yoghurt", though strained yogurt is also widely eaten in Levantine, Eastern Mediterranean, Middle Eastern, Central Asian, South Asian, and Eastern European cuisines, where it is often used in cooking, as it curdles less readily when cooked.
+Strained yogurt is usually marketed in North America as "Greek yogurt".
+In the United Kingdom, the term "Greek yoghurt" may only be used for yoghurt imported from Greece; strained yoghurt is sold as "Greek-style yoghurt", and yoghurt made creamy by thickening agents instead may also use this name, although ingredients must be declared.
+Strained yogurt is widely eaten in Balkan, Middle Eastern, Central Asian, and South Asian cuisines, where it is often used in cooking, as it curdles less readily when cooked.
 It is used in a variety of dishes, cooked or not, savory or sweet.
 Straining makes even non-fat yogurt varieties thicker, richer, and creamier than unstrained.
 Since straining removes the whey, more milk is required to make strained yogurt, increasing the production cost.
 In Western Europe and the United States, strained yogurt has increased in popularity compared to unstrained yogurt.
 Since the straining process removes some of the lactose, strained yogurt is lower in sugar than unstrained yogurt.

-It was reported in 2012 that most of the growth in the US$4.1 billion American yogurt industry came from the strained yogurt sub-segment, typically marketed as "Greek yogurt".
-In the US, there is no legal or standard definition of Greek yogurt, and yogurt thickened with thickening agents, typically pectin, locust bean gum, starches or guar gum, may also be sold as "Greek yogurt".
+In 2012, most of the growth in the US$4.1 billion American yogurt industry came from the strained yogurt sub-segment, typically marketed as "Greek yogurt".
+In the US, there is no legal or standard definition of Greek yogurt, and yogurt thickened with thickening agents, typically pectin, locust bean gum, starches or guar gum, may be sold as "Greek yogurt".

 Name

 In English, strained yogurt only became well known outside of immigrant communities in the 1980s, when it was imported into the United Kingdom by the Greek company Fage, under the brand name "Total".
-Starting in the 1980s, essentially all yogurt in the UK called "Greek yogurt" was strained yogurt made in Greece.
+A court case in 2013 restricted the term "Greek yogurt" in the UK to strained yogurt made in Greece; it had only been used for non-Greek-made yoghurt once since the 1980s.
+Labneh, a word derived from Levantine Arabic, is made in the same way, but strained for longer and with added salt; it is sometimes termed "yogurt cheese".